Infinite dimensional weak Dirichlet processes, stochastic PDEs and optimal control: The optimal control problem

 {\bf ACKNOWLEDGEMENTS:} The research was partially supported by the ANR Project MASTERIE 2010 BLAN-0121-01.
-It was partially written during the stay of the second named author in the Bernoulli Center (EPFL Lausanne) and at Bielefeld University, SFB 701 (Mathematik).
+It was partially written during the stay of the second named author in the Bernoulli Center (EPFL Lausanne) and at Bielefeld University, SFB 701 (Mathematik).\\ The work of the first named author was partially supported by the \emph{Post-Doc Research Grant} of \emph{Unicredit \& Universities} and his research has been developed in the framework of the center of excellence LABEX MME-DII (ANR-11-LABX-0023-01).